From Charts to Code: A Hierarchical Benchmark for Multimodal Models: Data Curation

 \subsection{Chart Image Data}

-Our chart image library is primarily composed of three parts, designed to cover a wide range of chart types, visual styles, and information densities.
+\textbf{Data Scource:} Our chart image library is primarily composed of three parts, designed to cover a wide range of chart types, visual styles, and information densities.

 \begin{itemize}[leftmargin=*, label=\textbullet, itemsep=5pt] \item \textbf{Charts from Academic Literature:} We extracted chart images from approximately 5,000 PDF documents by crawling and parsing papers from the preprint server arXiv using automated scripts.
-These publications span from January 2024 to July 2025 and cover multiple disciplines, including computer science, physics, statistics, and economics, timestamps distribution of chart sources from arxiv preprint \ref{fig:arivcollectbar}.
+These publications span from January 2024 to July 2025 and cover multiple disciplines, including computer science, physics, statistics, and economics, timestamps distribution of chart sources from arxiv preprint ~Fig.\ref{fig:arivcollectbar}.
 This ensures that our dataset not only includes common statistical charts but also covers the highly customized and information-dense visualizations frequently found in academic research, guaranteeing both diversity and state-of-the-art relevance.
+Due to their superior data quality and structural complexity, academic charts were prioritized for our dataset construction.
+Following a final filtration stage, 548 charts were curated from arXiv papers.
+These instances represent the core of our benchmark, providing the necessary depth for evaluating sophisticated chart-to-code generation.

-\item \textbf{Examples from Programming Communities and Tutorials:} To include ``standard'' charts generated directly from code, we collected 1,000 example charts from the official documentation and tutorials of several mainstream data visualization libraries.
-Sources include official plotting examples from Matplotlib, Seaborn, Plotly, WordCloudX, Scipy, and Matlab.
-This portion of the data provides a set of stylistically consistent and high-quality ``golden standard'' references for the benchmark.
+\item \textbf{Examples from Programming Communities and Tutorials:} To enrich the diversity of our dataset, we curated 1,000 example charts from the official documentation and tutorials of mainstream visualization libraries, including Matplotlib, Seaborn, Plotly, WordCloudX, Scipy, and MATLAB, as well as various active developer forums.
+By applying systematic data processing and augmentation techniques, we further expanded the variety and complexity of these instances.
+This integration significantly broadens the taxonomic coverage of our benchmark, ensuring a more comprehensive evaluation of chart-to-code generation across diverse styles and formats.
+After final data screening, 87 instances were selected from various programming communities and tutorials.
+The inclusion of these charts substantially enriches our task categories, ensuring that the benchmark covers a more extensive range of practical visualization patterns.

-\item \textbf{Existing Chart Datasets:} To further increase the difficulty of the benchmark, we selected 300 of the most structurally and elementally challenging complex charts from the existing ChartMimic \citep{chartmimic} dataset, based on its inherent difficulty labels and our own pre-assessment. \end{itemize}
+\item \textbf{Existing Chart Datasets:} Additionally, 150 high-quality instances were sourced from ChartMimic\citep{chartmimic} for inclusion in our initial pool.
+After a final round of filtering, 50 samples were retained for the final benchmark dataset \end{itemize}

 \textbf{Preliminary Collection and Deduplication:} First, we gathered all charts from the three aforementioned sources into a unified database.
 We then performed preliminary automated deduplication and format standardization.